CBP Binding Ruling Requests — Certainty Before Your Goods Arrive

 - Argue that products like e-cigarettes or vaporizers are not drug paraphernalia and should not be subject to seizure or penalties

-- Establish eligibility for preferential duty rates under a free trade agreement
+- Establish eligibility for preferential duty rates under a free trade agreement before committing to a supply chain

-A National “Permit” to Import
+A Nationwide Permit to Import

 One of the most valuable features of a binding ruling is its nationwide effect.
 Once issued, the ruling must be included as part of the entry documents submitted to CBP with each shipment.
 Every port of entry is bound by the decision — meaning the importer does not need to re-argue the same issue at different ports.